GET IN TOUCH

 The state and federal governments can issue a wage garnishment order in Georgia.
 These actions may stem from back taxes, child support, unpaid child support, federal student loans, or consumer debts.
 Before calculating disposable income, employers must comply with garnishment orders and apply legally required deductions, including state taxes, local taxes, and Social Security.

-Georgia wage garnishment laws follow federal law, including the Consumer Credit Protection Act, which prevents excessive wages from being withheld.
+It is important to distinguish between the two types of wage garnishment in Georgia.
+Consumer-creditor garnishments — those initiated by private judgment creditors — are governed by the Consumer Credit Protection Act, which caps withholding at 25 percent of disposable income or the amount exceeding 30 times the federal minimum wage, whichever is less.
+Georgia Department of Revenue tax garnishments operate under a separate legal framework and may proceed through the Department's own enforcement authority without following the same judgment-creditor formula.
 Exemptions apply to certain federal benefits, such as Supplemental Security Income, Social Security disability insurance, unemployment benefits, workers' compensation, and veterans' benefits.
-By learning how garnishment laws work under state and federal law, debtors can explore options like filing bankruptcy, negotiating a payment plan, or submitting a defendant’s claim form to protect basic living expenses.
+By learning how garnishment laws work under state and federal law, debtors can explore options like filing bankruptcy, negotiating a payment plan, or submitting a defendant's claim form to protect basic living expenses.

 What is Wage Garnishment in Georgia?

-Wage garnishment in Georgia is the legal process by which a portion of an individual’s earnings is withheld to satisfy debts.
-Georgia follows federal laws that limit how much money may be taken from a person’s disposable income.
+Wage garnishment in Georgia is the legal process by which a portion of an individual's earnings is withheld to satisfy debts.
 The wage garnishment process in Georgia is structured but strict.
 To better understand how it functions, it helps to compare it with other deductions and review what counts as disposable earnings.

 Definition and Basics